 Several LDS Living readers also suggested having crock-pot dinners on Saturdays to further simplify meals on the weekends.

 Serve grab-and-go foods.

 “Since my children ate nutritious breakfasts the rest of the week, I decided that on Sunday mornings they could indulge in Pop-Tarts and a glass of milk,” writes Susan Elzey of Danville, Virginia.
 “It was the perfect solution: Pop-Tarts could be served on a napkin, everyone liked them, and they were a treat that urged the kids out of bed.”
-Jamie Armstrong, managing editor of LDS Living, suggests items like Oscar Meyer Lunchables for quick meals between meetings.
+A former Young Women president in Idaho suggests items like Oscar Meyer Lunchables for quick meals between meetings.
 “When I was serving in our ward’s Young Women presidency, there was very little time to get the family fed after church before our presidency meetings would start.
 Lunchables were the perfect solution, and the kids loved them.”